Ethics in Ministry

 If an emergency arises and I’m unable to attend, are the fees refundable?

-If an emergency arises and I’m unable to attend Day 2, what do I do?
+If an emergency arises and I’m unable to attend a Zoom session, what do I do?

 Will there be a certificate of completion?